Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data

-In this paper we propose a divide-and-conquer algorithm that divides the spacetime into small and independent partitions (the \textit{divide} stage) and then triangulates each partition (the \textit{conquer} stage).
+In this paper, we propose a divide-and-conquer algorithm that divides the space into small and independent partitions (the \textit{divide} stage) and then triangulates each partition (the \textit{conquer} stage).
 The divide stage aims to reduce computational costs by decomposing the problem into independent and manageable subproblems of triangulating partitions.
 For shared boundaries of neighboring partitions, we define a rule to triangulate the boundaries so that each partition can be processed independently.
 The conquer stage focuses on each individual partition, which is triangulated by iterating over nodes and eliminating all tetrahedra that connect to a node.
 A decision-tree-based search is applied to decide which node to eliminate and how to triangulate its surrounding with all geometry (e.g., nonconvexity) and connectivity constraints considered.
-Once we triangulate all partitions, the resulting spacetime mesh can enable and simplify many visualization tasks, and we demonstrate use cases of our spacetime meshes with tokamak fusion plasma data and a synthetic dataset.
-In summary, our framework makes the following contributions: \begin{itemize} \item A novel paradigm to simplify visualization of scientific data that have spatially/temporally varying frames of reference \item A method to partition 3D deforming spacetime into smaller independent components for triangulation \item A decision-tree-based algorithm for searching for feasible triangulation for a 3D deforming spacetime with geometry and connectivity constraints. \end{itemize}
+Once we triangulate all partitions, the resulting mesh can enable and simplify many visualization tasks, and we demonstrate the use cases of our meshes with fusion plasma data.
+In summary, our framework makes the following contributions: \begin{itemize}[topsep=1ex,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item A novel paradigm to simplify visualization of scientific data from fusion plasma simulations; \item A practical meshing algorithm for deforming 3D space with constraints including a series of 2D simplicial meshes and node connectivities between adjacent meshes. \end{itemize}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:related} reviews related work, and Section~\ref{sec:preliminaries} presents fundamentals and the driver application of our methodology.
-We describe the divide-and-conquer algorithm in Section~\ref{sec:method}.
-Section~\ref{sec:case-studies} demonstrates the uses cases and effectiveness of our method both quantitatively and qualitatively.
-Section~\ref{sec:discussion} discusses limitations and future work.
-We conclude with a brief summary in Section~\ref{sec:conclusion}.